Marshall Plan: Funding for CIA fronts

-The Central Intelligence Agency received 5% of the Marshall Plan funds (about $685 million spread over six years), which it used to finance secret operations abroad.
+The Central Intelligence Agency received 5% of the Marshall Plan funds (about US$685M spread over six years), which it used to finance secret operations abroad.
 Through the Office of Policy Coordination money was directed toward support for labor unions, newspapers, student groups, artists and intellectuals, who were countering the anti-American counterparts subsidized by the communists.
 The largest sum went to the Congress for Cultural Freedom.
 There were no agents working among the Soviets or their satellite states.
 The founding conference of the Congress for Cultural Freedom was held in Berlin in June 1950.
 Among the leading intellectuals from the US and Western Europe were writers, philosophers, critics and historians: Raymond Aron, Alfred Ayer, Franz Borkenau, Irving Brown, James Burnham, Benedetto Croce, John Dewey, Sidney Hook, Karl Jaspers, Arthur Koestler, Melvin J. Lasky, Richard Löwenthal, Ernst Reuter, Bertrand Russell, Arthur M. Schlesinger Jr., Ignazio Silone, Hugh Trevor-Roper, and Tennessee Williams.
 There were conservatives among the participants, but non-communist (or former communist) leftists were more numerous.

 Effects and legacy

 One of the numerous posters created to promote the Marshall Plan in Europe.
 Note the pivotal position of the American flag.
 The blue and white flag between those of Germany and Italy is a version of the Trieste flag with the UN blue rather than the traditional red.

 The Marshall Plan was originally scheduled to end in 1953.
 Any effort to extend it was halted by the growing cost of the Korean War and rearmament.
 American Republicans hostile to the plan had also gained seats in the 1950 Congressional elections, and conservative opposition to the plan was revived.
 Thus the plan ended in 1951, though various other forms of American aid to Europe continued afterward.

 The years 1948 to 1952 saw the fastest period of growth in European history.
 Industrial production increased by 35%.
 Agricultural production substantially surpassed pre-war levels.
 The poverty and starvation of the immediate postwar years disappeared, and Western Europe embarked upon an unprecedented two decades of growth that saw standards of living increase dramatically.
-Additionally, the long-term effect of economic integration raised European income levels substantially, by nearly 20 percent by the mid-1970s.
+Additionally, the long-term effect of economic integration raised European income levels substantially, by nearly 20% by the mid-1970s.
 There is some debate among historians over how much this should be credited to the Marshall Plan.
 Most reject the idea that it alone miraculously revived Europe, as evidence shows that a general recovery was already underway.
 Most believe that the Marshall Plan sped this recovery, but did not initiate it.
 Many argue that the structural adjustments that it forced were of great importance.
-Economic historians J. Bradford DeLong and Barry Eichengreen call it "history's most successful structural adjustment program."
+Economic historians J. Bradford DeLong and Barry Eichengreen call it "history's most successful structural adjustment program".
 One effect of the plan was that it subtly "Americanized" European countries, especially Austria, through new exposure to American popular culture, including the growth in influence of Hollywood movies and rock n' roll.